justinfreitag-zz/node-argv-parser/README.md

 ### Options

-- id -
-- longId -
+The following properties are shared between options and option arguments:

+- longId - optional - If not provided, the option key (in camel-case) will be converted into param-case, e.g. noPreserveRoot -> no-preserve-root
+- shortId - optional - If not provided, the first character of the option key will be used in lower-case or upper-case forms (dependent on availability).
+  Conflicts between option short ID's will cause an error to be thrown.
-- shortId -
+- required - optional - Defaults to false.
+- many - optional - Defaults to false.
+When false, the option may only be used once, with multiple uses causing an error to be thrown.
+When true, the option may be used more than once, with the number of uses captured in the parsed result.
-- description -
+- description - optional - Shown as part of the help text.

+The following additional properties are for option arguments:

+- type - optional - If provided, must be either 'number' or 'string'.
+Supports both signed and unsigned numbers.
+- default - optional - If provided, used to infer type (if type not provided).
+- parse - optional - If provided, argument parsing will be delegated to it.
+- validate - optional - If provided, argument validation will be delegated to it.
+- name - optional - Used to create the option argument signature that is shown as part of the help text.

+### Operands

 - required -
 - many -

-The following additional properties are for option arguments:

-- name -
 - type -
 - default -
 - parse -
 - validate -

-### Operands

-- id -
 - description -
-- required -
-- many -
 - name -
-- type -
-- default -
-- parse -
-- validate -

 ### Help

 - name -
 - banner -

 [npm-url]: https://npmjs.org/package/node-argv-parser